 Analysis: Best Pumpkin Pie Filling

-These scores pretty closely mirror the top 3 overall pies.
+These scores pretty closely mirror the top 3 overall best pumpkin pie recipes.
 One taster noted that “it was hard to rate the crust when I didn’t like the filling.”
 So really, the filling makes the pie.
 It was gratifying to see that all the work that went into reducing the pumpkin puree for Flour’s filling and making my own condensed milk for BraveTart’s custard didn’t go to waste.

 The interesting thing about the top 3 (and even top 6) scores, however, are how different they are: